A Vegan version of the classic Greek dish...

 5. Add the milk, flour and butter to a pan and over a medium low heat, whisk together until it thickens and turns into a rich creamy sauce.
 Add your cheese and nutritional yeast and stir together until the cheese melts.
 Season well with salt and pepper.

 6. Once you're happy with your meat sauce, its time to assemble.
-Remove the cinnamon stick and bay leaves and stir through the parsley.
+Remove the cinnamon stick and bay leaves and stir through the parsley and a good grating of fresh nutmeg.
 Take your baking dish and add a layer of the aubergine in the base.
 Top with half of your sauce, spreading it evenly.
 Next add a layer of potato and cover with the remaining meat sauce.
 Finish with a final layer of aubergine then pour over your béchamel sauce to cover the aubergine.
 Add a grating of fresh nutmeg and then place into the oven and bake until the top is golden and bubbling.

 Serve with a green salad and fresh tomatoes.
 Crusty bread to mop up the delicious sauce would be a good addition too.